What is a variable?

 Instruction.

 This is the most important part of the variable definition.
-It tells the AI what it means to correctly label the variable.
+It tells the AI how to correctly label the variable.
 A good instruction includes:

 - A clear definition of the variable.